jmariano42/software_planner/readme.md

 This is an application that will allow users to easily design and generate software application skeletons.
 It will be built off of a DSL that will allow generation without the use of the UI if desired by the user.

+## NOTE

+Current only C# functionality has been implemented.

 ## Software Planner Transpiler

 ### Goal